 - 1. The Finance Committee, Strategic Planning Committee, and Crew Accommodations and Transportation Policy Committee shall be comprised of five (5) members.
 All other committees shall be comprised of four (4) members.
 Members of all committees are selected from the Board of Directors delegates, Master Executive Council Officers from different airlines, as well as any other eligible representative the International President and the Executive Board wish to consider.
 In advance of elections, members of the Board of Directors will make recommendations for Continuing Committee members, with all recommendations provided to the International President for the committee(s) whose term is to expire.
 The International President will present selections to the Executive Board, then final selections will be submitted to the Board of Directors for their approval in the form of a Presidential advanced agenda item at the annual Board of Directors meeting. - a.
 The International Affairs Committee shall be comprised of four (4) members from carriers which have international operations. - b.
 The Finance Committee and the Strategic Planning Committee shall consist of five (5) members.
-One committee member will be elected from the following groups:

-One (1) member from carriers of under 500 members

-One (1) member from carriers of over 500 and under 3,000 members c.
+Every effort will be made to ensure one committee member will be elected from the following groups: (Board 2022) - One (1) member from carriers of under 500 members - One (1) member from carriers of over 500 and under 3,000 members - One (1) member from carriers of over 3,000 members - Two (2) members can be elected from any carrier regardless of member size. - c.
 The Crew Accommodations and Transportation Policy Committee shall consist of five (5) members.
-One committee member will be elected from the following group (s) with at least one (1) of these members being from a charter carrier.

-One (1) member from carriers of over 3,000 members

-Two (2) members can be elected from any carrier regardless of member size.
+Every effort will be made to ensure one committee member will be elected from the following group (s) with at least one (1) of these members being from a charter carrier.
+(Board 2022) - One (1) member from carriers of under 500 members - One (1) member from carriers of over 500 and under 3,000 members - One (1) member from carriers of over 3,000 members - Two (2) members can be elected from any carrier regardless of member size. - 2.
+The Political/Legislative Policy Committee shall be two years beginning January 1 of odd numbered years.
+All other committees shall be two years beginning June 1 of even numbered years.
+In the event a member of one of the committee's term of office expires they may choose to remain on the Committee until the end of the term, with the concurrence of the International Officers and Executive Board.
+Should this member decide not to continue to serve on the committee or a vacancy occurs on the committee, the International